Our website is currently being amended and updated – please excuse any broken links and/or duplication of content.

-We take a relationship-first approach to support, so that it is trusted and sustained (we don’t close cases).
-From this position of trust we can call in an ecosystem of specialist advisors, counsellors and supporters as needed.
+The Pathfinder supports children and families facing adversity in south Birmingham.
+We take a relationship-first approach to support, so that it is trusted and sustained.
+We call this ‘support on tap’.
+From this position of trust we can call in specialist advisors, counsellors and supporters as needed.

-Our keystone values are nurture, social justice and shared authority.
-This means we support the leadership of the families we work with.
+Our keystone values are nurture, social justice and ‘shared authority’, meaning we support the leadership of the families we work with.

 We are ambitious for change in the way systems work.
 We show it is possible to do things differently.